OyvindSabo/neural-network-c/README.md

 make demo
 ```

-If you get thne response `make: 'demo' is up to date.` run the program like this:
+If you get the response `make: 'demo' is up to date.` run the program like this:

 ```bash
 ./demo`